Skip to main content

 In this guide, we’ve successfully:

-• Deployed Traefik Hub: Used Nomad to deploy Traefik Hub with the basic & FIPS compliant image.
+• Deployed Traefik Hub: Used Nomad to deploy Traefik Hub.

 • Read about the Consul Catalog Enterprise provider in Traefik Hub in its dedicated section.